List of alien races in Marvel Comics: Galadorians

-First appearing in Rom the Spaceknight, the Galadorians are a humanoid race that appears almost identical to humans, except that they average 6 ft 3 in in height.
+The Galadorians are a humanoid species that appears almost identical to humans, except that they average 6 ft 3 in in height.
 They come from the planet Galador.
 Rom is a Galadorian.

 Gegku

-First appearing in Hercules, the Gegku are a race of semi-reptilian humanoids with green scaled skin, two-toed feet, and average 6 ft 6 in in height.
+The Gegku are a reptilian species with green scaled skin, two-toed feet, and average 6 ft 6 in in height.
 Their home planet is Wilamean.
-Although they have reptilian features, the gegku are actually mammalian; making them appear to look more cynodont-like in appearance instead.
+Although they have reptilian features, the gegku are more similar to mammals; making them appear to look more cynodont-like in appearance instead.

 Gigantians

-The Gigantians are a race of humanoid aliens from the planet Gigantus.
+The Gigantians are a humanoid species from the planet Gigantus.
 They were experimented upon by the Celestials.

 Glx

-The Glx are a race of semi-humanoid silicon-based creatures, the Glx have mostly humanoid bodies that average 8' tall, but they have yellow skin and their heads are shaped more like flat cylinders.
+The Glx are a silicon-based humanoid species with yellow skin and heads shaped like flat cylinders.
 Their home planet is called Glxx, third from the sun in the Zplst star system in the Milky Way galaxy.
 A Glx named Chleee was responsible for transforming a chain into an "energy synthicon" which linked the criminals Hammer and Anvil together and gave them superhuman powers.
-First seen in The Incredible Hulk (vol. 2) #182 (December 1974).